Security-first. from day one.

 Overview

 Core commitment: Construction procurement documents contain commercially sensitive bid data, contract terms, and vendor pricing.
-We designed Trueleveler's architecture specifically so that documents are never written to persistent storage — not to a database, not to a file system, not to a log.
-They exist only in server memory for the duration of the analysis request.
+We designed Trueleveler so that documents you submit only to run an analysis are never written to persistent storage — not to a database, not to a file system, not to a log.
+They exist only in server memory for the duration of that request.
+Files you deliberately save to your workspace (the Documents area, Drawings, or engine PDFs you save) are a separate, opt-in path: they are stored in private, organization-scoped object storage, encrypted at rest and protected by row-level access controls, so you can use them again.

 This page describes the technical and organisational security measures we have in place across Trueleveler's infrastructure, application layer, and third-party integrations.
 We update it as our controls evolve.